turingschool/career-development-curriculum/module_four/cover_letter_checklist.md

 ## Paragraph #1
 - [ ] Opening sentence makes it clear what position is being applied for
-- [ ] Provides a brief description of the student's career trajectory, why they're interested in software, and what they aim to do with this specific job/company
+- [ ] Provides a brief description of the student's career trajectory, why they're interested this position, and what they aim to do with this specific job/company
 - [ ] If applicable: referencing a contact at the company that they've spoken with
 - [ ] Clear and concise
 - [ ] No grammatical or spelling errors